anonymous-dyce/shaurya_2025/_posts/2025-12-17-sprint4-retro_IPYNB_2_.md

 | Spring Boot Framework | Built RESTful API endpoint using Spring Boot to handle routes and support full-stack app functionality. | Get spring to connect with frontend for user preferences recommendations and potentially create lessons on how to fix different types of backend errors. |
 | Frontend–Backend Integration | Connected web frontends to Spring Boot backend, managing data flow. | Explore modern frontend frameworks like React for real-time updates and API communication. |
 | Helping CSSE/CSP | Created lessons to help CSSE students code their own calculator as part of onboarding adventure.
 Integrated Gemini into JavaScript lessons for CSP for real-time feedback. | Make lessons for math, such as Trigonometry and Precalculus (I am currently figuring out which problems and topics will be most efficient to teach). |

+### Feature:

+While Trimester 2 was going on, I took out time throughout each week to work on my best feature, integrating the Gemini API into the profile preferences to enable user personalization.
+Users interact with a dedicated "Ask AI" interface, providing natural language descriptions—such as aesthetic moods ("modern," "playful"), specific color theory terms (tints, hues), and thematic concepts—to articulate their ideal site theme.
+This moves customization beyond static menus, allowing students to instantly generate themes tailored to their creative vision.

+The user's prompt is transmitted from the frontend to the Spring backend.
+The backend then constructs a detailed prompt, including the user's input alongsideconstraints (like the approved list of seven font families: Inter, Roboto, etc.), and directs Gemini to act as a UI/UX design assistant.

+Gemini's output includes the recommended hex codes for key elements (background, buttons, text, selection highlights) and the ideal font family.
+This generated theme configuration is returned to the frontend's "Response Box," allowing the user to review, confirm, and apply a sophisticated, algorithmically-generated theme based purely on their textual preferences.

+### Future:

+In the next sprint, I would like to implement the Java that I have learned and get to use springboot, rather than simply working on frontend features.
+This will help me expand on my programming knowledge and better prepare for the AP Exam.

+I want to also ensure spring doesn't crash due to issues with the database, and that the frontend-to-backend connection doesn't face any issues, such as CORS.
+I felt like these two were the biggest issues I faced when connecting pages to spring, and do not want to constantly face these issues.
+I could make a troubleshooting blog for how to tackle several types of issues (in spring and APIs), so that other people don't face similar (or other) issues as well.

+## Analytics Review:

+Overall, I feel my contributions have been better these past two weeks as I have been coding and writing lessons.
+I am actually committing a lot more of my changes rather than committing lots of files at once, and my commit history is looking decent.
+Because of the holidays and working more on planning rather than coding, my commits are a lot less in November.